The RAID Option ROM may report “no volumes handled by BIOS” when a >2 TB capacity volume is created.

 The user must enable uEFI optimized boot in the system BIOS and use a GUID Disk Partition Table (GPT) on an Intel® Hardware RAID Array under an uEFI environment to boot from them.

 A GUID Partition Table (GPT) is a layout of the partition table that enables a disk partition to exceed the MBR maximum of 2.19 TB.
-For more information, see the GUID Partition Table (GPT) whitepaper.
+For more information, see Using GPT (GUID Partition Table) with Intel® RAID Controllers.
 This paper describes how to install an OS using GPT on an Intel hardware RAID array under an uEFI environment.

 This applies to: